reliablyhq/documentation/docs/getting-started/scan-your-first-project/index.md

 statement for each potential reliability concern for you to review.

 :::info info
-  The default format is a plain text list of suggestions, the `discover` command supports other formats: yaml, json, sarif, etc.
+  The default format is a plain text list of suggestions, the `scan` command supports other formats: yaml, json, sarif, etc.
 :::